-During 2011, the Company carried back its previously generated Federal net operating loss, resulting in full utilization of the Federal net operating loss and eliminating the related deferred tax asset.
-State operating loss carry forwards for tax purposes were \$38,297 at December 31, 2011 and are expected to result in future tax benefits of approximately \$2,167.
-These loss carry-forwards will expire beginning in 2019.
+State operating loss carry forwards for tax purposes are \$58,246 at December 31, 2012, and will result in future tax benefits of approximately \$2,633.
+These loss carry-forwards will begin to expire in 2019.
 The Company evaluated the need to maintain a valuation allowance against certain deferred tax assets.
-Based on this evaluation, which included a review of recent profitability and future projections of profitability, the Company concluded that a valuation allowance of approximately \$830 is necessary at December 31, 2011 for the state net operating loss carry-forwards which are likely to expire prior to the Company's ability to use the tax benefit.
+Based on this evaluation, which included a review of recent profitability and future projections of profitability, the Company concluded that a valuation allowance of approximately \$1,374 is necessary at December 31, 2012 for the state net operating loss carry-forwards which are likely to expire prior to the Company's ability to use the tax benefit.